voschezang/coding-handbook/product-management.md

 ### Backlog

-The backlog is a list of future work.
+The product backlog is a list of future work.
 Ideally it is prioritized.
+Each item is usually treated as a small project.
 Higher priority items can be fully formalized, while the rest of the items can be rough drafts.
-Each item is a small project.
+This low-priority section of the backlog can be treated as an "option pool".

 Items can be grouped together in two ways: